Jeyanandhini1/Smart-Lender/README.md

 ## Domain - BANKING AND FINANCING

-In this Loan Approval Prediction Project I Used Various Machine Learning Algorithms like
+==>In this Loan Approval Prediction Project I Used Various Machine Learning Algorithms like

 1. Decision Tree,
 2. KNN (K-Nearest Neighbor),
 3. Randon Forest,
 4. Xgboost (Extreme Gradient Boost) to train the Model and Various Analysis method are Used to analyze the datasets.

---> Those Analysis are Uni-Variate, Bi-Variate and Multi-Variate Analysis Etc.
+--> Those Analysis are

+1. Uni-Variate,
+2. Bi-Variate and
+3. Multi-Variate Analysis Etc.